MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 ## In-cloud deployment options

 Many workloads from Microsoft Machine Learning Server can also be uploaded to the Microsoft Azure platform.
 Data “born in the cloud” (originated in Cloud-based applications) are prime candidates for these technologies, and data movement services can migrate large-scale data securely and quickly.
-More on data movement options is located at this reference: https://docs.microsoft.com/en-us/azure/storage/common/storage-choose-data-transfer-solution
+For more on data movement options, see [Choose an Azure solution for data transfer](/azure/storage/common/storage-choose-data-transfer-solution).

 Microsoft Azure has systems and certifications allowing secure data and data processing in a variety of tools.
-More information on these certifications is located at the Microsoft Trust Center resource. (https://www.microsoft.com/en-us/trust-center)
+More information on these certifications is located at the [Microsoft Trust Center resource](https://www.microsoft.com/en-us/trust-center).

 ### Azure HDInsight